 The Funds SICAV, where the acronym stands for an investment company with variable capital, invests the majority of its assets in shares or participations in Collective Investment Schemes (CIS).

-- In this type of societies, more than the 50 % of the asset must be invested in stock or shares of several IICs of financial character.
+- In this type of companies, more than 50% of the asset owes be invested in stock or shares of several IICs of financial character.

-- The limit of investment in CII self is of the 45 % of its asset for a minimum compulsory of three IICs.
+- The limit of investment in CII self is of 45% of its asset for a minimum compulsory of three IICs.
 The excess for investment in other institutions can be executed in equity or fixed income assets, taking general investment limits into account.

-- One SICAV of Funds it can not invest in a CII that in turn allows materialising more than the 10 % of its asset in other IICs.
+- A SICAV of Funds can not invest in a CII that in turn allows materialising more than 10% of its asset in others IICs.

 - They can invest in IICs non-financial, previous authorisation of the Ministry of the Economy and the CNMV .

 Collective Investment Schemes (CISs) in which a Funds SICAV is invested must fulfil certain requirements: